Zamorin: Relations with Yuan and Ming China

 1294 records that the trade in Kerala was dominated by the Chinese.
 Ibn Batutah refers to the brisk Chinese trade at Calicut.
 Wang Ta-yuan – during the Yuan period – describes the pepper trade in Calicut in his work "Tao-i-Chih".

 Zheng He (Cheng Ho), the renowned Ming Chinese admiral, visited Calicut several times in the early 15th century.
 Zheng most probably died at Calicut in 1433 during his seventh voyage to the West.

 A major objective of the first Ming expedition (1405–1407) was the kingdom of Calicut.
 Historians presume that the fleet stayed from December 1406 to April 1407 at Calicut.
 Ambassadors from Calicut, among envoys from other states, accompanied the returning (first expedition) fleet bringing articles of "tribute" to Nanking in 1407.
 On the second expedition, in 1408–09, Zheng He again visited Calicut – stopping as well in "Chochin" (Kochi).
 The envoys in the second expedition (1408–1409) carried out the formal "investiture" of the Zamorin of Calicut "Mana Piehchialaman".
 A memorial inscription was erected in Calicut to commemorate the investiture.
 The Chinese titles and gifts (brocades and gauzes) were given to the Zamorin and his retinue by the Chinese envoys.
 Presumably a stay of about four months was made at Calicut, possibly from December 1408 to April 1409.
 The third expedition (1409–1411) – the first one to sail to beyond India – also visited Calicut.
 The fleet sailed on from Calicut to Sri Lanka in 1411.
 The fourth (1413–1415), fifth (1417–1419), sixth (1421–22) and seventh (1431–33) fleets also visited Calicut.
 A number of tribute delegations – in 1421, 1423, and 1433, among others – were dispatched by the Calicut rulers to Nanking and Peking.
 Presents from Calicut included horses and black pepper.
-Brocades of several types were presented to the some of the Calicut envoys.
+Brocades of several types were presented to some of the Calicut envoys.
 Ma Huan visited Calicut several times, and describes the trade in the region.
 Fei-Hsin also notices the brisk trade at Calicut.

 The few remnants of the Chinese trade can be seen in and around the present city of Calicut.
 This include a Silk Street, Chinese Fort ("Chinakotta"), Chinese Settlement ("Chinachery" in Kappad), and Chinese Mosque ("Chinapalli" in Panthalayini Kollam).